mirko/SonOTA/README.md

 See [#58](https://github.com/mirko/SonOTA/issues/58) for more information.
 Please request ITEAD fix this here: http://disq.us/p/1oqbm8m (_maybe_ with enough requests they'll do something)

+Note: Not all ITEAD Devices use the same Firmware.
+Be sure to check the [Supported Device List](https://github.com/mirko/SonOTA/wiki#known-working-configurations) in the Wiki

 ## Updating a new Sonoff device

 The latest updates include binary files (thanks to the great work by https://github.com/khcnz/Espressif2Arduino) so you can update your Sonoff device